-On March 27, 2020, the federal government enacted P.L.
-116-136, the Coronavirus Aid, Relief, and Economic Security Act (“CARES Act”).
-The CARES Act includes a Higher Education Emergency Relief Fund (“HEERF”).
-The statute requires that at least 50 percent of the HEERF funds go directly to eligible students in the form of additional emergency financial aid grants for expenses related to the disruption of campus operations due to the COVID-19 crisis (“HEERF I Student Share Grant Funds”).
-In accepting the funds, Johns Hopkins University decided to use its entire HEERF I allocation for student relief.
+Beginning in March 2020, the federal government enacted several pieces of legislation funding the Higher Education Emergency Relief Fund (“HEERF”).
+The statutes require that a significant portion of the HEERF funds go directly to eligible students in the form of additional emergency financial aid for expenses related to the national emergency due to the COVID-19 crisis (“HEERF Student Share Grant Funds”).
+In accepting the funds, Johns Hopkins University decided to use more than the minimum required of its HEERF allocations for student relief.

 The following information is provided by Johns Hopkins University as required by the U.S. Department of Education (“ED”) in order to comply with the reporting requirements under HEERF.
 This information will be updated no later than 10 days after the end of each calendar quarter (September 30, December 31, March 31, June 30) unless ED specifies an alternative method of reporting.